One million bank workers strike across India

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MUMBAI: Around one million bank employees went on strike across India Wednesday, a union representative said, demanding better pay and a government crackdown on companies who wilfully default on loan payments.
+Mumbai: Around one million bank employees went on strike across India on Wednesday, a union representative said, demanding better pay and a government crackdown on companies who wilfully default on loan payments.

 Some 5,000 workers chanted slogans and waved banners at a protest in the financial capital Mumbai, union boss Devidas Tuljapurkar said, as they claimed they were paying the price for India´s mountain of bad debts.